isomerpages/seab-corp/news/press-releases/_posts/2023-01-05-post-Release of 2022 Singapore Cambridge GCE Ordinary Level Examination Results and 2023 JAE.md

 <p>30.
 To complement the ECG services provided by schools, students can make
-an appointment for online or phone counselling with an ECG Counsellor from the ECG Centre at MOE (Grange Road) via the e-Appointment system at <a href="https://go.gov.sg/moe-ecg-centre" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/moe-ecg-centre</a>, calling the ECG hotline at 6831 1420, or emailing MOE_ECG@moe.gov.sg.
-The MOE ECG Centre will offer online or phone counselling from Thursday, 5 January 2023 to Saturday, 21 January 2023, 9.00am to 5.00pm (Saturdays:
-9.00am to 12.00pm).</p>
+an appointment for online or phone counselling with an ECG Counsellor from the ECG Centre at MOE (Grange Road) via the e-Appointment system at <a href="https://go.gov.sg/moe-ecg-centre" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/moe-ecg-centre</a>, calling the ECG hotline at 6831 1420, or emailing <a href="mailto:MOE_ECG@moe.gov.sg" rel="noopener noreferrer nofollow" target="_blank">MOE_ECG@moe.gov.sg</a>.
+The MOE ECG Centre will offer online or phone counselling from Thursday, 5 January 2023 to Saturday, 21 January 2023, 9.00am to 5.00pm (Saturdays: 9.00am to 12.00pm).</p>
 <p><strong><sup><sub>1</sub></sup><sub> School candidates viewing their results online can still contact their schools and teachers for consultation on their next steps.</sub></strong>
 </p>
 <p><strong><sup><sub>2</sub></sup><sub>&nbsp;Form A will list the applicant's GCE O-Level examination results, the courses which he/she is eligible to apply for under the JAE, and his/her JAE PIN (i.e. a personal password for the applicant to access JAE-IS).</sub></strong>